The Colintraive Heritage Booklet

 The main road to Colintraive was single track until 1981 with the completion of the ‘new’ road.
 Ferry traffic has since continued to increase, and the present ferry, Loch Dunvegan can take 36 cars and 200 passengers.
 Again in 2018 new slipways were built.

 The Old Village and Milton

 In the 1850s through to the turn of the century the centre of the village of Colintraive was just over the Milton Burn bridge from the present hotel, on the site of the present village hall.
 It included one or two houses, the inn, with a stable and a byre, a shop, the meal mill with its mill dam and importantly the smiddy, the blacksmiths bothy and his croft .

-In the early 1900s a new shop and larger post office were built across the road from the pier.
-Both are at present private homes.
-The hotel or inn was replaced by the present hotel about the 1900s, and a stable and a coach house, (now the heritage centre) were added later.
+The increase in visitors saw the building in the early 1900s of a new shop and larger post office across the road from the pier.
+These are now private homes.
+The hotel or inn was replaced by the present hotel about the 1900s, and later a stable and a coach house, (now the heritage centre) were added.

 The steamer service ran daily to Glasgow, reaching it in two and half hours and the mail coach ran, daily, to Glendaruel.
 The Colintraive hotel ran its own motorboat service and a daily tour coach to Glendaruel, connecting with the steamer service.
 It later ran tours with its own motor charabancs.
 The present shop was the tearoom which also acted as the village hall, with regular dances and social evenings often with Gaelic singing.

 The smiddy continued to operate between the wars and the blacksmiths bothy and croft remained nearby.
 In addition to the bothy there were a couple of houses.
 The mill and the stables became a workshop.
 All these buildings continued to be used in much the same way until the late1950’s when they were demolished.
 The present village hall which replaced them opened in August 1960.